Individual Taxpayer Identification Number

+It is a nine-digit number beginning with the number "9", has a range of numbers from "50" to "65", "70" to "88", "90" to "92" and "94" to "99" for the fourth and fifth digits, and is formatted like a SSN (i.e., 9XX-XX-XXXX).

 Individuals who meet eligibility requirements can file an ITIN application themselves.
 This involves submitting IRS form W-7, which records biographical information, along with specified types of valid supporting ID and a tax return.
 Applicants can apply directly or file with a certifying acceptance agent, who can assist with the application process for a fee.
 ITINs can also be issued for a spouse or dependents, if documentation and signature requirements are met and they are claimed on a valid tax return.
 Effective June 22, 2012, the IRS began requiring most applicants, even those using acceptance agents, to submit original supporting documents or copies certified by their issuing agency.
 The IRS will not accept notarized copies of the passport for ITIN application.
 Certified true copies of foreign passports can sometimes be obtained from U.S. embassies abroad.
 Individuals required to file a tax return must check boxes b, c, d, e, f, or g on the W-7 application.
-Individuals who check boxes a, f, or h meet certain conditions for not filing a U.S. tax return, and for obtaining an ITIN number from the IRS.
+Individuals who check boxes a, f, or h meet certain conditions for not filing a U.S. tax return, and for obtaining an ITIN from the IRS.
 Temporary identification numbers are issued to the main taxpayer only and these numbers are usually triggered after a 45-day suspension period.
 Filing the W-7 application incorrectly, checking the wrong box for the reason the individual is submitting a W-7 form, or if the taxpayer's identifying documents are not accepted by the IRS, can be reasons for which the taxpayer may not receive a temporary taxpayer identification number.